angeloskath/supervised-lda/docs/site/index.md

 ## Example

 In the following section, we provide an example to point out how this library works.
-In the currnet example we train an unsupervised LDA model on artificially generated data.
+In the current example we train an unsupervised LDA model on artificially generated data.

 ``` cpp